leechristie/mpmp-scrabble/README.md

 - scrabble-solver.ipynb - Code to solve the problem
 - scrabble_result.csv - Generated result file
 - scrabble-plot.ipynb - Code that plots the file
+- plot.png - Just the plot as a png

 ## What's the Repo Licence